dzehv/emacs.d/README.md

 Edit ~/.gnus and ~/.authinfo with your secret info.

 ## Set default editor to no-window emacs

+### WARNING: Use of no-window emacs needs to redefine modifier keys for specified terminal, unexpected reactions otherwise

 echo export EDITOR=\"emacs -nw\" >> ~/.bashrc